-A malfunctioning fridge light is a deal-breaker when all you want the best and most convenient functionality in your kitchen.
+A broken refrigerator light is annoying when all you want is the best and most convenient functionality in your kitchen.
 Before you start to panic or call for maintenance, you may find that you can repair the issue in your refrigerator yourself.
 Luckily, you can do a few simple things that may solve the problem easily without the help of a pricy professional.
-If your fridge light doesn’t turn on, try these quick fixes first.
+If your fridge light is not working, try these quick fixes first.

 The most common cause of light failure in your refrigerator is, of course, a burnt-out lightbulb.
 Before you purchase a new one, though, there’s an easy way to figure out if the bulb is the issue.
 Reach into your fridge and gently unscrew the lightbulb from the socket.
 When incandescent bulbs burn out, the filament inside the bulb breaks into pieces.
 If you give your lightbulb a gentle shake, you should be able to hear the familiar jingle of the broken filament.